 The following National Register nomination examples include properties that have been listed on the National Register of Historic Places for local significance.
 Due to the age of some nominations, these examples may not include all current requirements for National Register nominations.
-Be sure to reference current documentation guidelines.
-For additional examples, please contact the National Register Coordinator, Elizabeth Foster Hill at 515.281.4137 or Beth.Foster@iowa.gov.
+For additional examples, please contact the National Register Coordinator, Elizabeth Foster Hill at Beth.Foster@iowa.gov or 515.281.4137.

 The Daniel McConn Barn, constructed in 1857, was individually listed on the National Register of Historic Places under Criterion C for its architectural significance as a well-preserved banked/basement, double-decker, Pennsylvania-type barn.

 The Camp Harlan / Camp McKean Historic District is nominated under Criterion A at a statewide level of significance for its role as a Civil War rendezvous camp in Henry County, known first as Camp Harlan for the Fourth Iowa Cavalry and later as Camp McKean for the 25th Iowa Infantry, and under Criterion C at a local level of significance for the significant architecture of the springhouse.
 It is the only identified extant brick springhouse to date in southeast Iowa, and it is one of two identified in Iowa.
 Water from the springhouse was utilized by soldiers in camp, and names/initials remain etched in the stones above the inlet for the spring.
 A portion of the Swan Farm was utilized as a Civil War rendezvous camp, apparently leased to the government by Hugh B. Swan.
 Two brick buildings remain on the property from this period, the Swan House and the springhouse.